 Allergy Information – Banana and Chocolate Chip Muffins

-Banana and Chocolate Chip Muffins are gluten-free and vegan as well as… celery free, coconut free, garlic free, lupin free, mustard free, nightshade free, onion free, peanut free, sesame free, soya free*.
+Banana and Chocolate Chip Muffins are gluten-free and vegan as well as… low FODMAP, celery free, coconut free, garlic free, lupin free, mustard free, nightshade free, onion free, peanut free, sesame free, soya free*.

 *For soya free ensure the margarine is soya free.